zeruhur/loner/en/wip/world_builders_guide.md

 Bringing an established setting into *Loner* is less about **translating every rule** and more about **capturing its essence**.
 A good adaptation doesn’t just recreate a world — it **reshapes it to fit solo play**, ensuring that every encounter, conflict, and revelation works **without a party of adventurers to rely on**.

-Whether you’re adapting a published RPG setting, a favorite fictional universe, or a world of your own creation, the key is to **distill its core themes, define it with evocative tags, and adjust its challenges for a single protagonist**.
+Adapting a published RPG setting, a beloved fictional universe, or an original creation all starts with the same approach: **distill the core themes, express them through evocative tags, and reshape the challenges to suit a solo protagonist.**
 ### Guidelines for adapting settings

 #### **Step 1: Identify the Core Themes**